How to grow turmeric in a pot.

 Turmeric is an easy plant to grow.

 Knowing how to grow turmeric in a pot is interesting because even it is a tropical plant you can also grow in other climate zones, it does not like if the temperatures go below 18°C., but it can actually grow everywhere as long as its roots don’t freeze, so if you grow turmeric in a pot you can bring the pot indoors if it gets too cold outside.
 If you bring it indoor just make sure it gets enough light.

 Turmeric is a very easy plant to grow as long as it has well-drained soil and get enough water and light.
 Place it, if possible, in full sun.
 Water it regularly it must not dry out.
-Also be careful not to over water, the soil have to be slightly dry to the touch between watering.
+Also, be careful not to over water, the soil has to be slightly dry to the touch between watering.

 The rhizomes are ready for harvest after 8-10 months.

 You do not need to fertilize use pesticides or other chemicals, which in my opinion makes it the perfect ecological plant.